France World Cup 2022 squad list, fixtures and latest odds

 Giroud equals Henry's scoring record

-Olivier Giroud became France's joint all-time top scorer with his double against Australia on Tuesday.
+Olivier Giroud became France's joint all-time top scorer with his double against Australia in round one.

-Giroud found the net before and after the break to take his tally to 51 goals, matching Thierry Henry's mark, either side of a Kylian Mbappe goal after Adrien Rabiot had levelled following Craig Goodwin's shock early opener.
+Giroud found the net before and after the break to take his tally to 51 goals, matching Thierry Henry's mark.

-Les Bleus are the first defending champions to win their opening match since Brazil in 2006, which has already put them in good position to advance from the group phase, something Italy in 2010, Spain in 2014 and Germany in 2018 failed to do.
+Les Bleus are the first defending champions to win their opening match since Brazil in 2006, something Italy in 2010, Spain in 2014 and Germany in 2018 failed to do.

 What are France's fixtures?